kylegrantlucas/platform-exercise/README.md

 * negroni - A middleware for HTTP requests, allows us to log each request handler easily and recover from panics without crashing
 * logrus - A better logger for go
 * pq - A pure-go postgres driver, used as the backing driver for sql.DB
+* checkmail - A library for SMTP validating email existence
+* jwt - A library providing a full JWT implementation with fun things like parsing to headers

 ## Requirements